lowrycito/handbook/pages/study-manual-general-handbook-23.md

   * Give new and returning members opportunities to serve as ministering sisters or brothers.
 For more about ministering, see chapter 21.

-  * Help the ward council develop a plan for sharing the gospel and strengthening new and returning members (see 23.5.6).
+  * Help the ward council develop a plan for sharing the gospel and strengthening new and returning members (see 23.6.6).

   * Lead the work of the ward mission leader.
-If this leader is not called, a member of the elders quorum presidency fills this role (see 23.5.3).
+If this leader is not called, a member of the elders quorum presidency fills this role (see 23.6.3).

 The elders quorum president and Relief Society president each assign a presidency member to help lead these efforts.
 These two presidency members work together.
-They attend weekly coordination meetings (see 23.5.7).
+They attend weekly coordination meetings (see 23.4).

-23.5.3
+23.6.3

 ### Imageicon, guidelines for adaptation Ward Mission Leader

 The bishopric consults with the stake president to determine whether to call a ward mission leader.
 If they decide to extend this calling, the bishopric counsels with the elders quorum and Relief Society presidents in determining whom to call.

-This person should be a Melchizedek Priesthood holder.
-If this leader is not called, a member of the elders quorum presidency fills this role.
+The ward mission leader should be a Melchizedek Priesthood holder.
+If a ward mission leader is not called, a member of the elders quorum presidency fills this role.

 The ward mission leader supports the elders quorum presidency and Relief Society presidency in their missionary responsibilities.
 He also has the